petermartens98/OpenAI-LangChain-Pandas-DF-Agent-Query-Streamlit-App/README.md

 The main functionality of the script is contained within the main() function.
 It starts by loading the OpenAI API key from the environment variable and checking its existence.
 Then, it sets up the Streamlit application by displaying a title and description.
 The user is prompted to upload a CSV file, which is read using pandas and displayed as a preview.

 A pandas dataframe agent is created using the OpenAI language model, and the user is prompted to enter a query.
 Upon clicking the "Execute" button, the query is sent to the agent, and the answer as well as conversation is displayed on the application interface.
 Overall, this script provides a convenient way for users to interact with their CSV data and obtain answers based on their queries using the OpenAI language model.

+### App V2 Improvemnts
+Added conversational memory and the abiliy for a continuous chat istead of a single Q&A

 ### Example Screenshots App V2
 ![image](https://github.com/petermartens98/OpenAI-LangChain-Pandas-DF-Agent-Query-Streamlit-App/assets/87671757/2ca0d05b-3eff-48fc-8426-237634bc9661)